Prehistoric Canoes in Florida

 Prehistoric canoes are extremely fragile.
 Wood that has been submerged must be properly conserved because it will begin to deteriorate once it has been exposed to air.
 The conservation process can take several years to thoroughly stabilize the wood.

 If you find a wet canoe, it is imperative that the canoe be kept wet; if the canoe is already dry, do not attempt to wet it again.
 Do not attempt to move the canoe.
 Archaeologists can learn more about how the canoe was used in the past from its location and the materials it is found with, but if the canoe is moved, then this information becomes more difficult to determine.

-If you find a canoe, please contact Julie Byrd (firstname.lastname@example.org) at the Bureau of Archaeological Research 850.245.6336.
+If you find a canoe, please contact Julie Byrd with the Bureau of Archaeological Research at firstname.lastname@example.org or 850.245.6336.

 You will be asked to provide your name and contact information so that we can contact you with additional questions about the site and keep you informed about the project.
 You also will be asked the following questions.
 Your answers will help us to assess the situation and determine the best course of action for protecting your find.

 - Where is the canoe located?
 Specifically, you'll be asked to provide a location for the canoe.
 While GPS coordinates are best, driving directions are acceptable.
 You may be asked to provide a map with the canoe's location marked.

 - Is the canoe threatened in any way?
 We want to know if the canoe is in danger of being damaged by development or construction, or if it will stay exposed to air for a long time, as in the case of a submerged canoe exposed during a drought.